swbioinf/scrnaseq_howto_ga_workflows/pages/scrnaseq_wf_guide.md

 The AnnData object generated is ready for analysis!
 Options include

-* CellXgene : CellXgene is a tool for browsing and exploring single cell data.
+* CellXene : CellXgene is a tool for browsing and exploring single cell data.
 It use the AnnData object, and all of the annotation stored within it (expression, clusters, sample names).
 See
 [CellXgene documentation](https://cellxgene.cziscience.com/docs/01__CellxGene), and a [user guide](https://icbi-lab.github.io/cellxgene-user-guide/).
 This can be launched within galaxy.
 * Scanpy : [Scanpy](https://scanpy.readthedocs.io/en/stable/) is a python based suite of tool for working with single cell data.
   + Many scanpy functions are available within galaxy (and are used within this workflow).
 Explore the [galaxy scRNAseq tutorials](https://training.galaxyproject.org/training-material/topics/single-cell/) for more information